-In such formula the temperatures T are in K.

-Calibrations were made using our usual procedure to add an inert wire, very close to the "active" one, and make several measurements.
+In such formula the temperatures T are in K. Calibrations were made using our usual procedure to add an inert wire, very close to the "active" one, and make several measurements with inert gases.
 In the specific new set up, the wires were parallel, alternatively and helicoidally shaped, 22 turns.
-They were changed the input power, used different gases (He, Ar, Vacuum), fed the electric power alternatively to the inert and "active" wires.
+They were changed the input power, used different gases (He, Ar, Vacuum), fed